 Instead of being sent to jail, Brautigan was fined $25 and released.
 He kept trying to get himself sent to jail.
 He was arrested ten days later and committed to the Oregon State Hospital, where he was diagnosed with both schizophrenia and depression and subjected to electroshock treatments.

-A year before the breakup, Richard, Virginia, and baby Ianthe went on a camping and hiking trip together in Idaho's Stanley basin.
-Brautigan had his portable typewriter with him, and while he sat near a trout stream, he began writing some sketches that would become his celebrated second novel.
+A year before the breakup, Richard, Virginia, and baby Ianthe went on a camping and hiking trip together in Idaho's Stanley Basin.
+He had his portable typewriter with him, and while he sat near a trout stream, he began writing some sketches that would become his celebrated second novel.

-Trout Fishing in America (1967) brought Richard Brautigan national fame.
-Its chapters were separate stories with recurring characters and non-linear narratives.
+Trout Fishing in America (1967) made Richard Brautigan's name as a writer.
+Its chapters were basically short stories with recurring characters and non-linear narratives.
 The title of the novel is also the name of a main character, the name of a hotel, and a reference to fishing itself.

 Like all of Brautigan's novels, Trout Fishing in America is a comedy seasoned with pathos.
 To get an idea of the comedy, a character called Trout Fishing in America Shorty, described as "a legless, screaming middle-aged wino," gets shipped by mail to writer Nelson Algren.

 In another chapter, a gang of sixth-grade boys in elementary school become "Trout Fishing in America terrorists" when they write "Trout Fishing in America" in chalk on the backs of all the first-graders.

 Trout Fishing in America became an overnight sensation, a classic of the 1960s American counterculture that sold over four million copies.
 Many copies were sold to people who had mistaken the novel for a non-fiction book about trout fishing; some chapters read like non-fiction on the subject.